Rodolphe Saadé: Biography

-In 2008, Rodolphe Saadé invested in the development of services to Africa and the Indian Ocean, following which, he took over the management of Delmas, dedicated to African lines.
+In 2008, Saadé invested in the development of services to Africa and the Indian Ocean, following which, he took over the management of Delmas, dedicated to African lines.
 That year, he played a key role in managing the hostage-taking of a Compagnie du Ponant cruise ship.
 He led the discussions with the kidnappers and helped to free the victims unharmed.

 Two years later, he became Vice Chairman and member of the Board of Directors of the CMA CGM Group.

-In November 2017, Rodolphe Saadé is appointed chairman and CEO of the CMA CGM Group.
+In November 2017, Saadé is appointed chairman and CEO of the CMA CGM Group.

-In April 2018, under the leadership of Rodolphe Saadé, the Group took a 25% stake in Ceva Logistics at the time of its initial public offering.
+In April 2018, under the leadership of Saadé, the Group took a 25% stake in Ceva Logistics at the time of its initial public offering.
 One year later, CMA CGM launched a public takeover bid for the company.
 With this acquisition, CMA CGM creates a global transport and logistics group.
-Rodolphe Saadé transfers CEVA Logistics headquarters from Switzerland to France, creating 200 jobs.
+Saadé transfers CEVA Logistics headquarters from Switzerland to France, creating 200 jobs.
 He inaugurates it in November 2019, in the presence of French Prime Minister Edouard Philippe.

-In August 2018, Rodolphe Saadé creates a start-up incubator in Marseille, called Zebox, in partnership with Accenture, BNP Paribas, EY, the forwarding agent Centrimex, the logistics specialist Ceva.
+In August 2018, Saadé creates a start-up incubator in Marseille, called Zebox, in partnership with Accenture, BNP Paribas, EY, the forwarding agent Centrimex, the logistics specialist Ceva.

-In August 2019, at the G7 meeting, Rodolphe Saadé announces his commitment to ensure that his container ships do not use the Northeast passageway, commonly known as the "Northern Route" and made accessible by global warming, in order to protect the biodiversity of the Arctic zone and to fight against global warming.
+In August 2019, at the G7 meeting, Saadé announces his commitment to ensure that his container ships do not use the Northeast passageway, commonly known as the "Northern Route" and made accessible by global warming, in order to protect the biodiversity of the Arctic zone and to fight against global warming.

-In September 2019, the world's first LNG-powered container ship is launched.

-In March 2020, Rodolphe Saadé announced that CMA CGM was offering 200,000 FFP2 protective masks to France Health Agency to fight against the COVID-19 virus.